About your course

 You will examine the central challenges of the world we live in today from contemporary and historical perspectives.
 This innovative MA will provide a grounding in international relations theory while examining in depth issues of enduring international significance.

-- Hear from experts and practitioners in the field of International Relations
+- Learn from experts and practitioners in the field of International Relations

-- Guaranteed Erasmus funding for European student internships
+- Erasmus funding available for internships in Europe

-- Participate in field trips to visit and understand the complex workings of institutions and think tanks in the UK and Europe
+- Enjoy field trips to explore the complex workings of institutions and think tanks in the UK and Europe

 - Join a highly motivated postgraduate research community